MidnightMagenta/nyx/docs/mbuild/configuring_mbuild.md

 - \*.s \*.asm - an assembly source file which is not passed through the C preprocessor
 - \*.S - an assembly source file which is passed by the C preprocessor

 The target is an opaque identifier referring to one final link output.
-All modules that specify the same target are linked together.
-If two modules declare the same target, they will be linked into the same final link output (i.e. they'll be linked together).
+If two or more modules declare the same target, they will be linked into the same final link output (i.e. they'll be linked together).
 There are however two special targets:

 - `builtin` - The module will be linked into the target specified by the TARGET variable in the main configuration file
 - `lib` - The module will be linked into the target specified by the LIB_TARGET variable in the main configuration file